Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Transformation Complexity

 Please see Appendix \ref{sec:app_increase} and \ref{sec:app_decrease} for formulations and proofs of Properties 2 and 3.

-\textbf{Verification of the decrease of the complexity through layerwise propagation.} Figure~\ref{fig:decrease_neg_correlation}(left) shows the change of the complexity of transforming the { $l$}-th layer feature { $T_{l}$} to the output, \emph{i.e.} { $H(\Sigma_{l},\dots,\Sigma_{10}),l\!=\!1,\dots,10$} encoded in the DNN during the training process on the MNIST dataset, which verified the decrease of the complexity through layerwise propagation.
+\textbf{Verification of the decrease of the complexity through layerwise propagation.} Figure~\ref{fig:decrease_neg_correlation}(left) shows the change of the complexity of transforming the {$l$}-th layer feature {$T_{l}$} to the output, \emph{i.e.,} the entropy of gating states after the {$l$}-th layer {$H(\Sigma^\prime=[\Sigma_{l},\dots,\Sigma_{10}])$} encoded in the DNN during the training process on the MNIST dataset, which verified the decrease of the complexity through layerwise propagation.
 Experimental settings in Figure~\ref{fig:decrease_neg_correlation}(left) are introduced in Section~\ref{sec:analysis of DNNs}.

 \textbf{The quantification of the transformation complexity.} There are three classic and widely-used non-parametric methods to estimate the entropy and mutual information of features, including the binning method~\cite{shwartz2017opening}, the ensemble dependency graph estimator (EDGE)~\cite{noshad2019scalable} and the kernel densitiy estimation (KDE)~\cite{kolchinsky2017estimating}.
 Both the binning and the EDGE methods reduce the computational cost by discretizing the continuous features.
 However, the gating state $\Sigma$ is a discrete random variable, which cannot benefit from such methods.
-Thus, we apply the KDE method to estimate the complexity { $H(\Sigma)$, $I(X;\Sigma)$ and $I(X;\Sigma;Y)$}.
-Please see Appendix \ref{sec:app_KDE} for details about the KDE method of estimating $H(\Sigma)$, $I(X;\Sigma)$ and $I(X;\Sigma;Y)$. \textit{In Appendix \ref{sec:app_kappa}, we have also verified the high accuracy and the stability of using KDE to estimate $H(\Sigma)$, $I(X;\Sigma)$ and $I(X;\Sigma;Y)$.}
+Thus, we apply the KDE method to estimate the complexity {$H(\Sigma)$, $I(X;\Sigma)$} and {$I(X;\Sigma;Y)$}.
+Please see Appendix \ref{sec:app_KDE} for details about the KDE method of estimating {$H(\Sigma)$}, {$I(X;\Sigma)$} and {$I(X;\Sigma;Y)$}. \textit{In Appendix \ref{sec:app_kappa}, we have also verified the high accuracy and the stability of using KDE to estimate {$H(\Sigma)$}, {$I(X;\Sigma)$} and {$I(X;\Sigma;Y)$}.}